Everything you need to know about ‘Cabaret’ in London

 Sophie Thomas

 The Cabaret musical is often considered to be one of the greatest musicals of all time.
-Now Cabaret will have a new lease of life in the West End.
+Now Cabaret has a new lease of life in the West End.
 Here's our complete guide to the West End production of Cabaret.

 Book Cabaret tickets on London Theatre.